 The Regulation of Alternative Pre-mRNA Splicing

-Our lab works on a range of projects related to the control of pre-mRNA splicing in neurons and other cells.
-We aim to determine the mechanisms of action of splicing regulators, as well as to understand their roles in neural development and mature neuronal function.
+Our group works on a range of projects related to the control of pre-mRNA splicing in neurons and other cells.
+We aim to determine the mechanisms of action of splicing regulators, as well as to understand their roles in development and cell biology.
 We have long-standing projects focused on two families of regulatory factors: the polypyrimidine tract–binding proteins (PTBP1 and PTBP2), and the Rbfox proteins (1, 2 and 3).
-Each of these RNA binding proteins alters the splicing of a specific set of gene transcripts in neurons, and each can induce different splicing outcomes depending on its binding context.
+Each of these RNA binding proteins controls the splicing and expression of important gene transcripts in neurons and in other cells, and each provides a biochemical paradigm for examining mechanisms of splicing regulation.